MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/seismic-tutorial.md

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.

 * Seismic supports **SP** initiated SSO
-* Once you configure Seismic you can enforce Session control, which protect exfiltration and infiltration of your organization’s sensitive data in real-time.
-Session control extend from Conditional Access.
+* Once you configure Seismic you can enforce Session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/proxy-deployment-aad)

 ## Adding Seismic from the gallery